 - Financial: Who is responsible for controlling different aspects of the job of the workers?
 What is the payment method?

 If the organization controls most of the work of the individual, then the individual is a W2 employee.
 If the individual has a decent level of independence, then the worker is an independent contractor.
-To analyse the same, businesses can file Form SS-8 with the IRS and the IRS will determine how businesses should classify the respective workers.
+To analyze the same, businesses can file Form SS-8 with the IRS and the IRS will determine how businesses should classify the respective workers.